 - Let the grill cool off.
 After grilling with charcoal, make sure the coals are completely cool before disposing of them in a metal container.
 Never attempt to move a hot grill.
 Make sure your grill is fully cool and clean before putting on a protective grill cover.

 - Clean your grill after each use.
 Remove grease or fat buildup on the grill surface and the trays below the grilling area.

 Summertime is fun time.
-Enjoy your outdoor grilling, enjoy your friends and family and follow these tips for outdoor grilling safely!
+Enjoy your outdoor grilling, enjoy your friends and family members and follow these tips for outdoor grilling safely!